enclaive/.github/profile/README.md

     <br>
     <details><summary>TL;TR</summary>
     <br>
-        Confidenital Containers execute programs with the addition that
+        Confidential Containers execute programs with the addition that
          <br>
          <ul>
           <li>at any moment in time throughout the execution the process runs in encrypted memory  </li>
           <li>the authenticity of the confidential execution is verifiable </li>
         </ul>
-        They are compatible with Docker, Docker Swarm and Kubernetes.
+        They are compatible with Docker, Docker Swarm, and Kubernetes.
         <br><br>
     </details>
     <details><summary>A Primer: How does it work?</summary>
         <br>
         <p>Hardware-graded Security</p>
-        Confidential Containers leverage Intel's Security Guard Extension (SGX) technology, enriching the processor architecture with special registers for key storage and cryptoraphic algorithms as well as a memory management unit with the ability to allocate physical memory for encrypted processes, called enclaves.
+        Confidential Containers leverage Intel's Security Guard Extension (SGX) technology, enriching the processor architecture with special registers for key storage and cryptographic algorithms as well as a memory management unit with the ability to allocate physical memory for encrypted processes, called enclaves.
 It is important to note solely the CPU has the capability to decrypt processes running in encrypted memory;  key material is generated at random during boot and inaccessible through software.
         <br><br>
         <p>Threat Model</p>
         Exactly the hardware-graded isolation fortifies program executions in untrusted environments.
-By design Confidential Containers protect enclaved processes against malicious/corrupted
+By design, Confidential Containers protect enclaved processes against malicious/corrupted
         <br>
         <ul>
         <li>nested applications </li>